doctorspritz/hunter-galloway-astro/PROJECT_STRUCTURE.md

 ---

+**Single-source rules**

+- Storybook: Only root `/.storybook` is authoritative; nested configs are disallowed.
+- WordPress reference: Only `WP-FILES/` is authoritative; `wordpress-source/` paths are ignored.
+- Tokens: Only `src/tokens/` is authoritative; delete/avoid duplicates elsewhere.
+- Public assets: Only root `/public` is authoritative; do not duplicate under nested apps.

-**The project is now perfectly organized and ready for systematic page conversion following the established roadmap and workflow.**
+**The project is now consolidated to single sources to prevent redundancy and is ready for systematic page conversion following the established roadmap and workflow.**